 By Debbie Fettback from World Adventurists

 Stanley Park officially opened in 1888 and was not created by a landscape architect.
-Instead, it came to be what it is today through the evolution of a forest and urban space over many, many years.
+Instead, it became what it is today through the evolution of a forest and urban space over many years.
 Much of the park is forested and has over half a million trees, some as tall as 76 meters and hundreds of years old.

 Stanley Park was named after the Governor-General, who hockey’s Stanley Cup is also named after, Lord Frederick Stanley.